rustacean112/GIB2GB/README.md

     gib2gb <Nuber you wanted to convert gib to gib>

 command.
-After the command, it will ask a question about GİB you want to calculate.
-After the input it will automatically calculate.
+After the command, it will automatically calculate.
 Example:

     [spy@here ~]$ gib2gb 310.7